azyarashi/obsidian-typst-mate/README.md

 For details about the processor / snippet(script) / shortcut / tab jump, see [Processor](docs/processor/) / [Snippet](docs/snippet/) / [Shortcut](docs/Shortcut.md) / [TabJump](docs/TabJump.md).

-I welcome pull requests featuring your wonderful snippets!
+I welcome [Discussions](https://github.com/azyarashi/obsidian-typst-mate/discussions/categories/show-and-tell) featuring your wonderful snippets!

+PRs are welcome, but since I'm a beginner and often change the code logic, please open an issue and notify me before submitting a pull request.

-Are you an Obsidian LateX Suite user?
+Are you an Obsidian LaTeX Suite user?
 Check out [this guide](docs/obsidian-latex-suite-migration.md).

 ---